hytechclub/capstone/Sessions/Session02.md

 ### Formation Process
 If students do not know anybody, it may be necessary to place students on teams. _Note that throughout the course of the semester, each student will likely take on almost all of the software development team roles in some capacity; however, if a student has more interest in one specific role, they can focus their efforts there._ Instructors should approve each team.

-Put up a countdown timer to make sure all teams submit in a timely fashion.
+Put up a countdown timer to make sure all teams form in a timely fashion.

-Teams can submit via the form on the [homepage](../StudentDesc.md).
-Responses are available [here](https://docs.google.com/spreadsheets/d/1dOPODNSgDy05VlWb5PcsclIUVbZRGow0kbp8W-TH-tA/edit?usp=sharing).

 ## Project Decision
 Students may already be set on project ideas... or they may be considering a few options.
 Each team should take this time to decide on a project.
 Instructors should approve each project idea to ensure that they are all feasible within the semester.
 When they decide on their project, they should also have a tech stack in mind.

 **By the end of this section, each team should have a project decided.**

 Teams can submit their project choice via the form on the [homepage](../StudentDesc.md).
-Responses are available [here](https://docs.google.com/spreadsheets/d/15udQZXIv-hW5vW_Ik7TlzXdGGosNa-BH4lfaZDvAt-Y/edit?usp=sharing).
+Responses are available [here](https://hylandsw-my.sharepoint.com/:x:/g/personal/joseph_maxwell_hyland_com/EROGVVVJwMZBjaqyLVipN4kB9r4zEQGA7K04jty1q7aGww?e=NXRAsd).

 >_NOTE: Instructors should create GitHub repositories for each project once the projects have been decided_

-## Trello Boards
+## Trello Boards / GitHub Issues
-Once projects have been decided, each team should create a [Trello Account](https://trello.com/signup).
-Once those have been created, they should create a new Trello board for their project.
+Once projects have been decided, each team should create a board.
+They can do this with Trello by creating a [Trello Account](https://trello.com/signup).
+They can also use GitHub issues.
 The team can customize which lanes they use, but some basic lanes would be:

 - **Planning**: for planning documents like design wireframes, or technological architecture
 - **To Do**: for a list of possible features or bug fixes, prioritized based on MVP